Advertisement

 For all-round fitness, include:

-• flexibility exercises to increase the range of movement of your joints and to counteract the tightening and shortening of muscles and tendons that can happen with inactivity, ageing and immediately following strong exercise — e.g. stretches, yoga;
+• flexibility exercises to increase the range of movement of your joints and to counteract the tightening and shortening of muscles and tendons that can happen with inactivity, ageing and immediately following strenuous exercise — e.g. stretches, yoga;

 • strength exercises to increase the strength of your muscles (their ability to exert a force) — e.g. weight training, resistance exercises; and